 The highest aim of a detention center is to tend to the inmates such that they are better for their time served there.
 Better – because they have been provided the resources to transform themselves and re-enter society as a positive contributor.

-That requires a facility of dignity and safety, with resources to address physical and behavioural health issues.
+That requires a facility of dignity and safety, with resources to address physical and behavioral health issues.

 That’s a lot to ask of a jail or prison that was designed without modern standards of humanity and has been underfunded for maintenance ever since.